pauleveritt/pycharm_companion/docs/technologies/vagrant.rst

 Vagrant
 =======

-IPython is an interactive console meant as a replacement to the standard Python interpreter prompt.
-It has many convenient features.
+HashiCorp's Vagrant is a popular, cross-platform, open source system for managing virtual machines.

+PyCharm Professional has long had productive support for remote interpreters in Vagrant.

 See Also
 ========

-- `PyCharm Help overview on the debugger <https://www.jetbrains.com/help/pycharm/debugger.html>`_
+- `PyCharm Help for Vagrant <https://www.jetbrains.com/help/pycharm/vagrant.html>`_